code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_1startWithECOGEN.rst

   Screenshot of the end of ECOGEN's default run console with 8 cores used.

-A new folder *results* is created at the first run (unusefull to remove it).
+A new folder *results* is created at the first run.
 This folder contains a folder named *euler1DTransportPositiveVelocity* containing output files of our test case:

  - *collectionParaview.pvd* and *collectionVisIt.visit* used in *Paraview* and *VisIt* softwares,
  - *datasets* folder containing the associated *vtu* files,